lautisilber/PedidosYa_config/README.md

 # PedidosYa_config

-Public repository for global configurations
+Public repository for global configurations of the network